JayesonLS/ISA-Cards/README.md

 with the following differences:
 * Can be fitted in either the lower or middle board position on the EX/HX.
-* Can be used together with Tandy's original DMA/memory board which adds DMA functionality and makes availalbe the top board position for a third upgrade board.
+* Can be used together with Tandy's original DMA/memory board.
+This configuration adds DMA functionality and makes the top board position available for a third upgrade board.
 * Support for additional upper memory on the Tandy 1000 EX.
 The EX allows for more upper memory than the HX due to the EX having a smaller system ROM than the HX.